ahamSel/ahamSel/README.md

 ## 🎓 Computer Science Undergrad @ [MUN](https://www.mun.ca)

-I'm passionate about solving problems and creating impactful software.
+I have a passion for solving problems and creating impactful software.
 My programming journey is marked by a constant pursuit of learning.

 ### 📫 How to reach me:
 - [Contact Page](https://ahamsel.github.io/portfolio/pages/contact)